DICL/EXT4oF/README.md

 2. Compile and install linux source code

 ## Basic usage
-1. If you want to trigger "refreshing file system metadata", please open() a file with O_RDREMOTE flag.
+1. If you want to trigger "refreshing file system metadata", please open() a file with O_RDREMOTE flag from reader server.

 ## Notice (Limiations)